 1. They listen carefully and thoughtfully to understand the individual’s or team’s circumstances, and they ask probing questions that generate new insights.

 Executive coaches provide a confidential and supportive sounding board for their clients.
 They ask questions, challenge assumptions, help achieve clarity, provide resources, and even, when asked specifically, provide advice.
 They conduct confidential interviews to help clients gain self-awareness and establish development goals.
+A quote that says, "Having a second set of eyes from outside an organization is an invaluable resource for providing executives with level-headed and objective insight."

 1. They administer and interpret behavioral assessment tools.